SaurabhPethani/konnex/README.md

-# Scrum
+# konnex

-A new Flutter project.
+Flutter project to improve usability of product

 ## Getting Started